 Keep All Your Notes Together

 Taking notes definitely will help you to learn the material better (especially if you use the sketchnote method).
-And then of course you always should look through the notes over and over – repetition is the best way to learn.
+And then, of course, you should always look through the notes over and over – repetition is the best way to learn.

 However, remembering my student days, notes are getting lost way too often.
 Plus I’d usually write them so fast that I could never read them again.